asyncapi/website/pages/docs/migration/migrating-to-v3.md

 ```

 ### Optional channels
-In v3 channels are now completely optional, which means that you dont have to define channels as an empty object as you did in v2.
+In v3, channels are now completely optional.
+It means that you don't have to define channels as an empty object as you did in v2.

 ```yml
 asyncapi: 2.6.0